-Medicines Management forms are found in the relevant Part folder or the Part Specific tab in the placement page (shown for Part 2).
+Medicines Management forms are found in the relevant Part folder or the Part Specific tab in the placement page (shown).
+Only the Practice Assessor can complete and submit the assessment form

+Student reflection:

+The student must record their reflection on the Medicines Management assessment in the form provided.

-Progression Towards Registration - Record of Weekly Meetings in Final Placement Registered Nurses play a vital role in providing, leading and co-ordinating care that is compassionate, evidence-based, and person-centred.
-They OVERVIEW MID-POINT ANY TIME START are accountable for their own actions and must be able to work autonomously, or as an equal partner with a range of other professionals and in interdisciplinary teams.
+Progression Towards Registration - Record of Weekly Meetings in Final Placement

+Registered Nurses play a vital role in providing, leading and co-ordinating care that is compassionate, evidence-based, and person-centred.
+They are accountable for their own actions and must be able to work autonomously, or as an equal partner with a range of other professionals and in interdisciplinary teams.
 (NMC, 2018, p3).

-ANY TIME These forms can be completed throughout your placement.
-The Practice Assessor and Practice Supervisor Allocation for During the final placement in Part 3 the Practice Assessor should completed again when needed. schedule a weekly meeting of one hour per week for the student to reflect, receive feedback and record achievements and to confirm that the student is practising independently and leading and coordinating care Weekly Progress Meeting with confidence.
-Some meetings may be undertaken by a Practice Supervisor who is a registered nurse with more than six months' > / Patient/Service User/Carer Feedback experience.
-The Weekly Progress Meeting form is found in the Any time tab on the > Reflection on Learning from Others placement page for the final Part 3 placement (shown). > 🗇 Additional Professional Feedback Q: What action should be taken if the student is not demonstrating independent practice or leading and coordinating care with > 🔼 Peer Feedback confidence?
+During the final placement in Part 3 the Practice Assessor should schedule a weekly meeting of one hour per week for the student to reflect, receive feedback and record achievements and to confirm that the student is practising independently and leading and coordinating care with confidence.
+Some meetings may be undertaken by a Practice Supervisor who is a registered nurse with more than six months' experience.

+The Weekly Progress Meeting form is found in the Any time tab on the placement page for the final Part 3 placement (shown).

+Q: What action should be taken if the student is not demonstrating independent practice or leading and coordinating care with confidence?

 A: This needs to be discussed with the Academic Assessor and an action plan devised to address the areas of concern.